Volunteering for a year on the farm

 - Details of your experience with organic farming

-If your application is successful you will be invited to come to Plum Village for the start of the Rains Retreat mid-September.
+If your application is successful you will be invited to come to Plum Village for the start of the Rains Retreat end of August.
 Please note that full acceptance onto the farm team will only be given once it is clear that the applicant can live in harmony with the community, follow the daily schedule and work well within the farm team.